 Our services span strategic consulting, assisting with medical staff issues, licensing, credentialing, privileging, public finance, corporate governance, conflicts of interest, internal investigations, labor and employment, and addressing the complexities of physician misconduct.
 Our attorneys have in-depth experience in regards to risk assessment, avoidance, and mitigation as well as crisis management.
 We have the litigation and transactional expertise to assist hospitals, health systems, and other clients in the health care industry address all of their legal needs.
 Whether related to a discreet issue or general ongoing legal support, Eckert Seamans has a dedicated, specialized, and experienced staff of attorneys to assist you with all of your legal needs.
 Through our coordinated, multidisciplinary team approach, we work together to provide legal counsel in an efficient and cost-effective manner.

-Attorneys in our Data Security & Privacy Group regularly advise clients on issues related to the privacy and security of health information under the Health Insurance Portability and Accountability Act (HIPAA), including compliance with the requirements of the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+Attorneys in our Cybersecurity, Data Protection & Privacy Group regularly advise clients on issues related to the privacy and security of health information under the Health Insurance Portability and Accountability Act (HIPAA), including compliance with the requirements of the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 Our attorneys routinely design and implement compliance plans and performs audits for covered entities and business associates.
 In addition, our team can provide workforce training, perform breach assessment and counsel on risk assessment and documentation.
 Our clients include hospitals, physician organizations, long-term care facilities, educational institutions, software providers, pharmaceutical companies, medical device manufacturers, self-insured group health plans sponsored by employers, welfare benefit funds, and governmental plans.

 Health care institutions at the cutting edge of patient care and clinical research rightly pride themselves on their contributions to medical innovation.
 It is important that these institutions understand how to properly recognize, protect and leverage such innovation in the form of intellectual property (IP).
 Strategic protection and out-licensing of IP can provide significant revenue streams to a health care institution and strengthen its reputation as an innovator.